 16. Nemesis/Nemesis Bird

 A Nemesis/Nemesis is a bird that has eluded a birder multiple times after taking multiple attempts to spot it.

 18. Pelagic Trip

 A pelagic trip is a boat trip that birders go on to find an open-ocean (pelagic) species.

 To flush a bird is to approach a bird in a way that causes it to fly or run away from being too close for its comfort.

 20. Warbler Neck

-Warbler neck refers to a painful and stiffness of a birder’s neck after looking up at birds that are high up in the treetops and canopies.
+Warbler neck refers to the pain and stiffness of a birder’s neck after looking up at birds that are high up in the treetops and canopies.

 Also, if you’re really dreading this, then the National Audubon Society has some stretches and exercises to get your neck feeling better.

 Now that you know all the top 20 most common birding slang words, I’m sure it’s going to be easier to for you to catch what all the other birds are saying and what they mean.
-Hopefully this has been helpful for you!